 As we quickly approach the holiday season, it may appear that we all are fulfilled with holiday cheer.
 However, for many, the holiday season can be tough and full of tension—especially if you are going through a separation or divorce and have children.

-If you are someone going through a separation or divorce, the months of November and December amplify your sentiments of loneliness, melancholy, and stress.
+If you are someone going through a separation or divorce, the month of December can amplify your sentiments of loneliness, melancholy, and stress.
 Understandably, most people going through a separation or divorce feel overwhelmed by the tension and pressure of trying to maintain the status quo, when in fact, their entire world is barely staying afloat.
 Here are a few tips to help you and your family as you begin to plan for this holiday season.

 COORDINATE FUN ACTIVITIES– Plan to do activities that are enjoyable, calming, and as stress-free as possible with people you care about and who care about you.
 If the holidays are just too uncomfortable and the mementos are everywhere, maybe take a trip that allows you to “escape ” the agonizing memories.